Curriculum

 Spring Semester Course Descriptions

-MASTERS SEMINAR II: VIRTUAL PRODUCTION THESIS
+MASTERS SEMINAR IN VIRTUAL PRODUCTION II: THE THESIS

 (6 credits)